 One of the smallest, nicest things a guy can do for his wife on Mother’s Day is to get the kids out of the house.
 Whether first thing in the morning so she can sleep in, or out for lunch so she can enjoy the place all to herself, nothing beats the gift of quiet time or extra sleep.
 And one of easiest ways to double-down on that already kind gesture is to have your kids make Mom a homemade card or crafty gift while you’re out.

 To help you do that, we rounded up five creative Mother’s Day projects from YouTube for kids of all ages.
 Most require little more than some glue and construction paper, won’t take all day to complete, and are easy to follow along thanks to the video instructions.
-Better still, the projects offer a fun way to keep the kids busy and the finished product, no matter how crappy, will absolutely make Mom’s day ⏤ or, at the least, offset her disappointment when you all come storming back into the house.
+Better still, these mother’s day projects offer a fun way to keep the kids busy and the finished product, no matter how crappy, will absolutely make Mom’s day ⏤ or, at the least, offset her disappointment when you all come storming back into the house.

 Paper Rose Bouquet

 Using paper streamers, barbecue sticks, green painters tape, scissors, and a ruler, Shaun & Kyra ⏤ two artsy kids who clearly enjoy doing crafts on camera ⏤ make fancy crepe-paper roses that last way longer than the real thing.
 All it takes is cutting the streamers into flower petals, feeding them on a ‘stem’ (the BBQ stick), and giving each a twist/fluff.
-No adult assistance required.
+No adult assistance required

 Tulip In A Heart Card